Question 24·Hard·Text Structure and Purpose

 Pay close attention to the last sentence

-Reread the sentence that begins with "This contrast undermines the assumption..."
-What assumption is being discussed, and what does the author say the contrast does to that assumption?
+Reread the sentence beginning with "This contrast undermines the assumption..."
+What assumption is being challenged, and what role does the contrast play?

 Step-by-step Explanation